fossas/broker/docs/dev/README.md

 After this commit is merged to `main`, push a tag (recommended: using `cargo release tag`) matching the `version` field, with a `v` prefix.

+In the future, the plan is to automate the release process with `make release`.

 **It is recommended** to instead use `cargo release`, which automates much of this process and has some safety checks (for example it ensures you're tagging on `main`):